lucasmpaim/EasyRest/README.md

 }
 ```

-We also suport PromiseKit calls:
+We also support PromiseKit calls:

 ```swift
 class JsonPlaceholderService : Service<JsonPlaceholderRoutable> {